reyfrancis/Screenshot-to-PDF/README.md

 # Screenshot-to-PDF
-Takes screenshots and compile to a single PDF book
+This software captures screenshots and consolidates them into a unified PDF document.